bkw777/NODE_DATAPAC/software/RAMDSK/RAM100/4-bank/README.md

+Deprecated.
+Now there is a unified source that builds all variants in RAMDSK/src.
+This will be removed sometime soon, but the unified source is very new and kind of complicated with a lot of IFDEFS and makefile gymnastics.

 This version of RAM100 is modified to support 4 banks.

 Removed the feature to start in bank 1 instead of bank 0 by holding enter while launching.